The calls for a #MMIW (Missing & Murdered Indigenous Women) National Inquiry continues to evolve.

 It’s called the cycle of violence.

-Where is the outrage for Jenna Marsden and all the other Aboriginal women like her who we continue to lose to domestic violence?
+Where is the outrage for Jenna Marsden and all the other Indigenous women like her who we continue to lose to domestic violence?

 The killing of Tina Fontaine sickens me and I pray for her killer to be caught and brought to justice but should she really be the face for calls for a National Inquiry?